EricMFink/PR/_questions/Conflicts.md

 ### Question 2

-Attorney Charlie works at a law firm of 30 lawyers in a large city.
-He represents his friend Suma in a wrongful discharge suit against her former employer, an architecture firm.
-Suma and her husband, Todd, are in the process of divorcing.
-Suma has retained a family lawyer associated with another firm to represent her in the divorce case.
-Charlie just learned that one of his law partners, Angus, is representing Todd in the divorce.
-Charlie and Angus agreed not to communicate with one another about either of the matters.
-They did not speak to Suma and Todd about the conflict.
-May Charlie continue to represent Suma in her civil suit against her former employer?

-A) Yes, because Charlie and Angus agreed not to communicate with one another about either of the matters.

-B) Yes, because the conflict involves only Charlie's personal interests and does not present a significant risk of materially limiting Angus's representation of Todd.

-C) No, because the firm did not obtain both clients' informed consent, confirmed in writing.

-D) No, because law firms are not permitted to sue current clients.

-### Question 3

 Attorney Pavel is a criminal defense lawyer representing Denny, who is charged with larceny.
 Denny, a pro bono client, is alleged to have stolen a piece of jewelry from a jewelry box during a house party.
 In an unrelated matter, Pavel is defending Betty, for a fee, against a criminal charge of arson.
 Both cases are assigned to be heard by a single judge.
 During Denny's trial, the prosecutor calls Betty to the stand.
 She testifies that she was at the party in question and saw Denny go in and out of the room where the alleged theft occurred.
 She further testifies that she never went into that room.
 Earlier, Denny had told Pavel that he saw Betty go into the room, and he suggested that she may be the thief.
 Pavel intends to cross-examine Betty on this point.
 Is there a conflict of interest?

 A) Yes, because Denny's interests are directly adverse to Betty's.